Josh-techie/Pop-Quiz/SECURITY.md

 ## Reporting a Vulnerability

-- If you believe you've discovered a serious vulnerability, please contact the Redis core team at [youssef.abouyahia@e-polytechnique.ma](mailto:youssef.abouyahia@e-polytechnique.ma).
+- If you believe you've discovered a serious vulnerability, please contact the Pop Quiz team at [youssef.abouyahia@e-polytechnique.ma](mailto:youssef.abouyahia@e-polytechnique.ma).
 We will evaluate your report and if necessary issue a fix and an advisory.
 If the issue was previously undisclosed, we'll also mention your name in the credits.

 ## Responsible Disclosure